erez-o/docsforge/docs/autodocSettings-full-list.md

 documentStatic
 :   Document keyword static as part of the Public API.
     If False, objects like `static myfunction()` will be regarded as private and not be documented.
-    The default for C is: True
+    The default for C is: false
-    The default for other languages: False
+    The default for other languages: true

 documentProtected
 :   Document keyword protected as part of the Public API.
     If False, objects with permission level "protected" will not be documented.
-    The default value is: True
+    The default value is: true

 PreProcessing